contaware/git-docs-notes/README.md

 There may be situations in which you want to purge the repository history from a file because it contains sensitive data or simply because it is too big.

 If it's the last commit, just [amend](#amend) it.
 If it's not the last commit and you are comfortable with the [rebase](#rebase) command, you may try an interactive rebase dropping the commit that introduced the file.

-Fortunately there is a utility which works also in complicated situations, to use it, first [install git-filter-repo](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md) with your favorite package manager or do a manual install like:
+However, there is also a utility designed specifically for this purpose and which can be employed in any situation.
+To use it, first [install git-filter-repo](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md) with your favorite package manager or do a manual install like:

 1. Download the [git-filter-repo](https://github.com/newren/git-filter-repo/blob/main/git-filter-repo) python script making sure it has no extension.